-Print X in the appropriate box at B. If the auditor has qualified the audit report, select Yes.
-Otherwise, select No.
+If the auditor has qualified the audit report print X in the Yes box at B. Otherwise, print X in the No box.

 If you answer No to this question and the audit report has been qualified at the time of lodgment of the annual return, penalties may be imposed on the SMSF trustees for making a false or misleading statement.